 • EDUC6702 Curriculum and Instruction: Theory and Practice

-Candidates may complete 18 credits from one or more of the sections/programs listed below.
+Candidates may complete 12 credits from one or more of the sections/programs listed below.

-Literacy/Reading Specialist Option without Certificate or State Endorsement
+Literacy/Reading Specialist Option Without Certificate or State Endorsement

-• EDUC6582 Distance Learning & Children’s Literature
+• EDUC6491 Multicultural Children’s Literature

 Teacher of Students with Disabilities Option without Certificate or State Endorsement